HernandoMV/ph3-analysis/README.md

   - Register with spline with 10 landmarks, also correcting background and correct registration
   - Export regions to file, and export atlas coordinates to imageJ.
   - Save inside the same folder as the original images

+USEFUL: A similar workflow as the described above is shown in the following Abba Tutorial Youtube Video: https://www.youtube.com/watch?v=sERGONVw4zE&t=1s

 3. Use https://github.com/HernandoMV/czi-roisplitter to generate the ROIs, loading the region of interest (e.g. Caudoputamen)